casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

     --session-path ./counter/target/wasm32-unknown-unknown/release/counter-define.wasm
 ```

-Verify the deploy using the deploy hash you received from `put-deploy`.
+To verify the deploy, call `get-deploy` and provide the deploy hash you received from `put-deploy`.

 ```bash
 casper-client get-deploy \